A virtualized environment allows a user to test drive an operating

 appear in the Storage Tree section.

-TrueOS® is now ready to be installed into the virtual machine.
+TrueOS® is now ready to be installed into the virtual machine as a

-Highlight the virtual machine and click on the green Start
+guest OS.
+Highlight the virtual machine and click on the green

 If the installer GUI doesn’t appear to load after configuring

-your virtual machine, you may need to enable EFI in Virtualbox by
+the virtual machine, EFI may need to be enabled in Virtualbox by

 checking Enable EFI (special OSes only).